LiorSinai/liorsinai.github.io/_posts/2022-12-03-denoising-diffusion-1-spiral.md

 Google got people talking with their impressive [Imagen][Imagen] text to image model but it was OpenAI's beta rollout for [DALLE 2][dalle2-beta] that opened it up to the world, giving people a chance to experiment with this new technology for the first time.
 Then came [Midjourney][Midjourney] offering an impressive model for a small monthly subscription fee.
 Then [Stable Diffusion][stable-diffusion] came and made everyone's draw drop by offering everything - the model included - for free.
-Anyone with the equivalent of a high-end gaming computer and 10GB of virtual RAM could download it and run it themselves.
+Anyone with the equivalent of a high-end gaming computer and 10GB of video RAM could download it and run it themselves.
 While these requirements are steep for the average person, it is a very low bar for a model that compresses huge amounts of human creativity into a tiny digital space and that can create art beyond the ability of most people (except for trained artists of course).

 [jojoesart]: https://www.instagram.com/reel/CgM0TAVoCnf/